-Fish in crazy water is a typical dish of Neapolitan cuisine characterized by its fresh and delicate flavor.
-Its peculiarity lies in the fact that the fish is cooked in a delicious 'crazy water', a mix of tomatoes, basil, and aromas that give the dish a unique taste.
-Ideal for a light dinner or an evening with friends, this main course is simple to prepare but very impressive.
+Fish in crazy water is a typical dish of Neapolitan cuisine that is characterized by its fresh and delicate flavor.
+Its peculiarity lies in the fact that the fish is cooked in a delicious 'crazy water', a mix of tomatoes, basil, and herbs that give the dish a unique taste.
+Ideal for a light dinner or for an evening in company, this second course is simple to prepare but has a great effect.

-With a drizzle of oil, crushed garlic, basil, and thyme, heat everything, then add the peeled and chopped tomatoes, heat for a while, add the Pachino cherry tomatoes with the skin, cook for a while, add water to the pan, about a glass, if you have sea water, even better
+With a drizzle of oil, the crushed garlic, basil and thyme, heat everything and then add the peeled tomatoes cut into pieces, heat everything for a while, then add the cherry tomatoes with the skin, bring to a boil for a while for cooking, add water to the pan, about a glass, if you have seawater, even better.

-Cut the celeriac into small squares, put it in a pan, cover with milk, cook, blend, spread the celeriac cream on toasted bread slices, forming a mille-feuille
+Cut the celery root into small squares, put it in a saucepan, cover with milk, bring to a boil, blend, spread the celery cream on the toasted bread slices forming a millefeuille.

 Pan